By Kaitlyn Ersek on Dec 19, 2018 11:02:30 AM

 In a previous business, Holganix CEO and Founder, Barrett Ersek was building a fast growth lawn care company called Happy Lawn in the Mid-Atlantic Region.
 “We had big growth goals and you can see in the picture above that this was about mid-way through that growth.
 The problem was that if our team wasn’t working towards a common vision, it was really easy to steer off course… wasting company resources.”

 That’s when Happy Lawn introduced its Dream On initiative.
 “To really empower our team, we helped them set personal goals and plans to reach those goals.
-We brought in a goal setting consultant who ran seminars each month.
+We brought in a goal-setting consultant who ran seminars each month.
 Managers knew the personal goals of each direct report.
 We then helped them understand that by striving to reach the company’s growth goal, they could earn bonuses and commissions that would directly fund their personal goals.”

-For example, one employee - a college dropout, wanted to purchase a BMW M3, another employee - a new immigrant to the U.S. - wanted to purchase a home for his family.
+For example, one employee - a college dropout, wanted to purchase a BMW M3, and another employee - a new immigrant to the U.S. - wanted to purchase a home for his family.
 In both instances, they reached their goals.

 “We got a much higher level of commitment and engagement out of our employees by helping them realize their personal goals and helping them to understand that their personal goals and our company goals were tied together.”